aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-images-RemoveWatermark-RemoveWatermark.java" >}}

-## How to Add a Watermark into a Table Cell
+## Add a Watermark into a Table Cell

-Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use ShapeBase.IsLayoutInCell property.
+Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use [IsLayoutInCell](https://reference.aspose.com/words/java/com.aspose.words/shapebase/#isLayoutInCell-boolean) property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
-Note that this property works only when you optimize the document for MS Word 2010 using the [OptimizeFor](https://reference.aspose.com/words/java/com.aspose.words/compatibilityoptions/#optimizeFor-int) method.
+Note that this property works only when you optimize the document for Microsoft Word 2010 using the [OptimizeFor](https://reference.aspose.com/words/java/com.aspose.words/compatibilityoptions/#optimizeFor-int) method.

 The following code example shows how to use this property: